binkley/homebrewery-files/witch.md

 Creatures immune to the **Frightened** condition are unaffected.

 You can use this feature a number of times per long rest as shown in the _Terrifying Familiar Uses_ table.
-You regain all expended uses when you finish a long rest.
+You regain all expended uses when you finish a Long Rest.

 | Witch Level | Terrifying Familiar Uses |
 |:--:|:--:|